pratikpatil88/stock-tracker/README.md

 Interactive Visualization: Displays stock data in a web app with responsive charts and tables.

-Handling Rate Limiting: Preventing rate limiting or IP blocking from sending too many requests in a short period.
+Handles Rate Limiting: Prevents rate limiting or IP blocking from sending too many requests in a short period.

 User-Friendly Interface: Clean, intuitive design ensuring ease of use.